| Explorer Train Ends 3-Year RunThe final day of the Lewis & Clark Explorer Train was October 3,

 and for those who resided near the 90-mile route, who enjoyed its friendly

 crossing whistle twice-daily, four-days per week during the summer.
+This excursion train operated the 2003-2005 summer seasons, running

 between Portland and Astoria, Oregon, providing passengers with a